Our Psychologists

 Madeleine Urquhart

-Madeleine is a Provisional Psychologist with the Psychology Board of Australia.
+Madeleine is a Clinical Psychology Registrar with the Psychology Board of Australia.
 Madeleine obtained a Bachelor of Psychology (Honours) from Macquarie University, graduating with first class honours.
-Madeleine is currently completing a Master of Professional Psychology through Macquarie Uni and is working towards general registration.
+She also has a Masters of Professional Psychology and has recently completed a Masters of Clinical Psychology.
 Madeleine is passionate about helping children develop positive coping skills and supporting the family system.

 Madeleine is interested in anxiety-related disorders, neurodevelopmental disorders, behavioural management, and parenting style management.
 Madeleine employs evidence-based frameworks and techniques to create individualised treatment plans.
-Madeleine is trained in providing therapeutic techniques such as Cognitive Behaviour Therapy.
-Madeleine also runs the Lego Club, a social skills program for children with Autism Spectrum Disorders.
+Madeleine is trained in providing therapeutic techniques such as Cognitive Behaviour Therapy and is trained in the Cool Kids Anxiety management program.

 Personal Information: